reduxjs/redux/docs/basics/Store.md

 <img src='http://i.imgur.com/zMMtoMz.png' width='70%'>

 We specified the behavior of our app before we even started writing the UI.
-We won’t do this in this tutorial, but at this point you can write tests for your reducers and action creators.
-You won’t need to mock anything because they are just functions.
+We won't do this in this tutorial, but at this point you can write tests for your reducers and action creators.
+You won't need to mock anything because they are just functions.
 Call them, and make assertions on what they return.

 ## Source Code